navis-org/pymaid/README.md

 This command should also work to update the package.

 *Attention*: on Windows, the dependencies (i.e. Numpy and SciPy) will likely fail to install.
-Your best bet is to get a Python distribution that includes them (e.g. [Anaconda](https://www.continuum.io/downloads)).
+Your best bet is to get a Python distribution that already includes them (e.g. [Anaconda](https://www.continuum.io/downloads)).

 #### Dependencies:
 `pymaid` uses standard Python 3 libraries